5.5

 Submitted by Janice McMillan

 This activity explores where we locate knowledge in our community.
 Participants examine the different kinds of knowledge they have gained.
-They also reflect on how some types of knowledge have more power than others, thus causing some voices to be deemed more important and valuable than others.
+This activity disrupts traditional notions of how we think about knowledge and where it is located.

 Learning Goals